Kansas Department of Social and Rehabilitation Services

 HealthWave Clearinghouse Staff

-This memo provides implementation instructions for the increases in the federal poverty level standards which take effect May 1, 2007.
-New instructions are included for processing Presumptive Eligibility for Children and for the Grandparents as Caregivers program.
+This memo provides implementation instructions for the increases in the federal poverty level standards which take effect May 1, 2008.

 POVERTY LEVEL CHANGES

-The poverty level table in KAECSES will be updated prior to close of business on 03-16-07 to incorporate the new poverty level amounts effective 05-01-07.
-Eligibility for any cases copied into May, 2007 after this date was computed using the new poverty level amounts.
+The poverty level table in KAECSES will be updated prior to close of business on 03-17-08 to incorporate the new poverty level amounts effective 05-01-08.
+Eligibility for any cases copied into May, 2008 after this date will be computed using the new poverty level amounts.
 The Medicaid poverty level/HealthWave, Working Healthy, QMB and Medicare D Subsidy programs are affected by this update.
 Since eligibility for the LMB and QWD programs is determined manually, automated processing for these programs as well as the spousal impoverishment changes, are not affected by this action.

 As indicated previously, certain HealthWave XXI households assigned a family premium amount may be impacted by this change.
 If the change in poverty standard results in a decrease in the family’s poverty level percentage so that the premium amount is either reduced or eliminated, action should be taken to reflect that change.
-Cases currently in premium status with participating individuals who fall between 151% -156% of poverty or 176% -181% of poverty are to be reviewed by staff in order to determine if the premium amount will change.
-To assist with this review a printout listing all cases meeting this criteria will be produced and sent electronically to the HealthWave Clearinghouse and, if necessary, the EES Report Distribution List the week of April 09, 2007.
+Cases currently in premium status with participating individuals who fall between 151% -156% of poverty and 176% -182% of poverty are to be reviewed by staff in order to determine if the premium amount will change.
+To assist with this review a printout listing all cases meeting this criteria will be produced and sent electronically to the HealthWave Clearinghouse and, if necessary, the EES Report Distribution List the week of April 07, 2008.
 The report is titled HealthWave XXI Premium Report.
-These cases are to be rebudgeted under the new standard prior to the first medical card cutoff for May on April 20, 2007.
-Any necessary premium changes are to be made effective May, 2007.
+These cases are to be rebudgeted under the new standard prior to the first medical card cutoff for May on April 22, 2008.
+Any necessary premium changes are to be made effective May, 2008.
 KAECSES Notice P703, HealthWave 21 - Premium Amount Change, shall be sent for any premium adjustments.